Graph the solution set of each system of inequalities. 2x + y > 2 x - 3y < 6

 Graphing Linear Inequalities

-To decide which side of the boundary line to shade, select a test point not on the line (often the origin).
-Substitute it into the inequality; if it satisfies the inequality, shade that side, otherwise shade the opposite side.
-This method ensures accurate graphing of inequalities.
+To decide which side of the boundary line to shade, select a test point not on the line (often the origin if not on the line) and substitute it into the inequality.
+If the inequality holds true, shade the side containing the test point; otherwise, shade the opposite side.
+This method ensures correct representation of the solution set.